Earl J. Hamilton

 Earl Jefferson Hamilton (1899 – 7 May 1989) was an American historian, one of the founders of economic history, and a prominent hispanist.

 Biography

 Hamilton was born in Houlka, Mississippi.

 He was married to Gladys Dallas Hamilton, and had one daughter, Sita Hamilton.
 Earl and Gladys did extensive research on the economic history of Spain.

-He was professor of Duke University from 1927 to 1944; Northwestern University from 1944 to 1947, and University of Chicago from 1947 to 1967.
+He was professor of Duke University from 1927 to 1944; Northwestern University from 1944 to 1947, and the University of Chicago from 1947 to 1967.
 The State University of New York appointed him Distinguished Professor of Economic History (1966–1969).
 Editor of Journal of Political Economy for seven years.
 President of Economic History Association (1951–1952).